-7. When There's a Will, there's a Way (Until Rules are Changed).
+7. When There's a Will, there's a Way.

-In the course of exploring rate design reforms in the late 2000s, BGE, a utility in the Mid-Atlantic region, became interested in applying the lessons learned from California's pricing pilots involving TOU rates and CPP rates which involved all three investor-owned utilities and ran for two years.
+In the course of exploring rate design reforms in the late 2000s, BGE in Maryland became interested in applying the lessons learned from California's pricing pilots involving TOU rates and CPP rates which involved all three investor-owned utilities and ran for two years.
 The utility decided to launch a CPP pilot of its own and also pair it with a peak-time rebate (PTR) pilot.
 The pilot ran for four years.
 The results showed that the peak reduction from CPP and PTR were about the same.
 The utility decided to proceed with PTR since it believed that there were no losers under this design.
-To pay for the rebates, the utility passed on the capacity credit it received from the regional system operator (PJM) for the demand reductions to its customers.
 PTR was offered to all customers as a default option.
 Analysis showed that some 88% of customers participated in it and peak demand during critical hours dropped by 15-20%.